October 21st, 2020

 What are we going through in this blog post?

 Okay.
 First, we need to state that the “G” in GDPR stands for “general”, which means the same standards apply to all industries.
-Second of all, we need to inform you that this piece of content isn't a complete list of all you need to know about GDPR; neither does it constitute legal advice.
+Second of all, we need to inform you that this piece of content isn't a complete list of everything you need to know about GDPR, nor does it constitute legal advice.

-The regulations of the telemarketing industry may vary from country to country by local regulations.
-E.g., there are some specific rules in Germany that's above the GPDR regulations, which brings us to our first advice: Always keep track of local regulations and laws regarding the purpose you’re working on.
+The regulations governing the telemarketing industry and outbound B2B sales may vary from country to country.
+E.g., some specific rules in Germany are above the GDPR regulations, which brings us to our first advice: Always keep track of local regulations and laws regarding the purpose you’re working on.

-Remember that GPDR applies to everyone working in your organization – not just the data controllers.
+Remember that GDPR applies to everyone in your organization – not just the data controllers.

-It takes a lot of effort to collect, handle, process, and store data correctly.
-And for some businesses, the GPDR regulations can obstruct the possibilities to enrich and store data in their favor.
+Collecting, handling, processing, and storing data correctly requires significant effort.
+And for some businesses, the GDPR regulations can obstruct the possibilities to enrich and store data in their favor.

-But from the consumer's point of view, the regulations give the consumer some basic rights, such as the right to be forgotten.
+But from the consumer's point of view, the regulations grant basic rights, such as the right to be forgotten.
 Use this to your advantage and let compliance create a better relationship with your customers by making them feel safe.
-Aaaand, it's also a waste of time to contact people who don’t want to be contacted.

 10 Good Advice notes icon-1